TeamHypersomnia/Hypersomnia/README_SERVER.md

 # Configuration

+Create a ``~/.config/Hypersomnia/user/config.force.json`` file.
+This will be your server configuration.

+The reason the config file is called ``config.force.json`` is because it will *never* be modified and will *always* override changes to configuration done at runtime.
+Another config file will be created once the server starts: ``~/.config/Hypersomnia/user/config.json``, but it will be *both read and written* as it contains vars changed during the server operation, like e.g. the current arena or vars tweaked through administration panel (RCON).

-To be able to manage your server, remember to set the ``master_rcon_password`` in ``~/.config/Hypersomnia/user/config.force.json`` - see ``default_config.json`` for complete reference.
+To be able to access the administration panel of your server, setup ``master_rcon_password`` - see ``default_config.json`` for complete config vars reference.
 Open your game client.
 Setup your RCON password in ``Settings -> Client``.
 Then, press ``Esc`` when you're on your server to open the administration panel.

-``--daily-autoupdate`` flag causes the server to update itself every 24 hours at 03:00 AM (your local time), if a newer game version is available.
-This flag is highly recommended so you don't have to keep up with frequent game updates (the game is in active development).
-You can also set the flag in RCON settings (press F8 and go to Vars tab).
+## Config loading order:

+1) ``default_config.json``, comes with the game
+2) ``~/.config/Hypersomnia/user/config.json``, if any
+3) Config specified by ``--apply-config`` flag, if any
+4) ``~/.config/Hypersomnia/user/config.force.json``, if any
+    - This means that if the vars you later tweak from the administration panel are already specified in ``config.force.json``, *they will be overridden every time the server starts.*
+5) ``~/.config/Hypersomnia/user/config.private.json``, if any
+    - This one is helpful if you want to store confidential vars like API keys separately from ``config.force.json``.

 ## Ports

-You'll need:
+You'll need these ports open:
 - One UDP port for native clients (``8412`` is recommended).
 - One or more UDP ports for [Web clients](https://hypersomnia.io).
 	- ``9000-9020`` by default, but you can use just a single port with *UDP multiplexing*.